kevcen/visuAlgorithm/README.md

 Visualiser for the following algorithms:
 - A* Pathfinder
 - Dijkstra's Pathfinder
+- Depth First Search
+- Breadth First Search
 - Bubble Sort
 - Insertion Sort
 - Merge Sort
 - Quick Sort
+- Bogo Sort
-- Linear Search (not implemented)
+- Linear Search
-- Binary Search (not implemented)
+- Binary Search
+- Randomised Prim's Maze Generation

 ## How to use the project
 Clone the project and then run the command